wli24985/pizzeria/README.md

     "testData": true
 }
 ```
+Valid pizza order statuses: "PREPARING", "BAKED", "DELIVERING", "DELIVERED"
+Valid pizza sizes: "SMALL", "MEDIUM", "LARGE"

 ## Requirements:
-The `REST` service must expose the `/pizzaria` endpoint, which allows for managing the collection of pizzaria records in the following way:
+The `REST` service must expose the `/pizzaria/` endpoint, which allows for managing the collection of pizzaria pizza order records in the following way:

-POST request to `/pizzaria`:
+POST request to `/pizzaria/`:

 - creates a new pizzaria data record
-- expects a valid pizzaria data object as its body payload, except that it does not have an id property; you can assume that the given object is always valid
+- expects a valid pizzaria data object as its body payload, except that it has a null id property for the order and the pizzas; you can assume that the given object is always valid
 - adds the given object to the collection and assigns a unique integer id to it
 - the response code is 201 and the response body is the created record, including its unique id